.png)

 Environmental preservation and stewardship are vital to maintain habitat health within the Desert Tortoise Linkage Reserve Management Unit.
 This area is historically used for offroad recreation and limited Wilderness access, with OHVs including licensed and non-licensed vehicles.
 Additionally, the area is used by campers mostly on BLM land with limitations, gun shooting, often close to trails.

-• Precolonial Native history, Cahuilla et.al.
+Precolonial Native history, Cahuilla, Chemehuevi, Southern Paiute, et.al.

-• Joshua Tree National Park History
+Joshua Tree National Park History (native people, displaced with ranchers and miners.)

-• Pioneer and Chiriaco History
+Pioneer and Chiriaco History

-• Water in the Desert (CSWD, MWD pipeline and Victory Palms spring water, also CVWD)
+Water in the Desert (CSWD, MWD pipeline and Victory Palms spring water, also CVWD)

-• Utilities (Socal Gas, Edison, IUD, MWD, ATT transcontinental cable)
+Utilities (Socal Gas, Edison, IUD, MWD, ATT transcontinental cable)

-• Wildlife featured within the CVMSHCP and found within the Desert Tortoise Linkage Reserve Management Unit)
+Wildlife featured within the CVMSHCP and found within the Desert Tortoise Linkage Reserve Management Unit)

-• Plants and woodland types featured within the CVMSHCP and found within the DTLRMU.
+Plants and woodland types featured within the CVMSHCP and found within the DTLRMU.

-• Desert Tortoise and Raven awareness and protection/mitigation
+Desert Tortoise and Raven awareness and protection/mitigation

 Partners: Chiriaco Summit, GP Museum, BLM, NPS, Riverside County, Desert Stewards, CVCC